 In essence, every ad after that amount is wasted budget that could have been invested elsewhere.
 Also–and especially online–there’s a danger of overexposure and the “creepy factor” when consumers feel a brand is following them around the web.

 Frequency awareness is absolutely essential to ensuring your marketing maintains an optimal range of average minimum and maximum ad exposure to your target audience.

-That’s why Signal offers the Fuse open data platform that can ingest every customer ID across your varied marketing platforms, and merge those IDs into a unified view of each customer.
+That’s why Signal’s platform can ingest every customer ID across your varied marketing platforms, and merge those IDs into a single customer view.
 The platform achieves this by collecting and centralizing customer engagement data, processing and normalizing it, and then stitching together customer IDs.

 This data collection crosses channels and devices and even offline data from CRMs, point-of-sale systems, kiosks, and call centers can be connected back to a portion of your customers for even greater visibility of your marketing frequency.

 Frequency capping ensures that each of your customers has the most impactful experience with your brand messages without feeling too targeted or overexposed.
 Universal Frequency Capping is one of the many valuable uses for Signal’s platform—and when all of your data is collected and connected, your tools work better together.